Dragonball Evolution: Filming

 Despite the writers strike, principal photography began on December 3, 2007, in Mexico City, Mexico.
 Locations included the Universidad Tecnológica de México.

 From January 2, 2008, the crew shot at Sierra de Órganos National Park in Zacatecas.
-The crew moved to Estado de México in March of that year for some shots at Nevado de Toluca.
+The crew moved to State of Mexico in March of that year for some shots at Nevado de Toluca.
 Shooting was also scheduled at Los Angeles, California.

 In adapting the Dragon Ball manga, the futuristic cities and flying vehicles were kept; however, the anthropomorphic creatures and talking animals (such as Turtle, Oolong, Puar, Shu, and Korin) were dropped.

-Many of the locations are very Oriental, and there was some Aztec influence too, particularly from their temples.
+Many of the locations have a strong East Asian aesthetic, with additional influence from Aztec civilization architecture, particularly their temples.

 It was thought that Rossum would wear a blue wig to resemble her manga counterpart, but it was ultimately decided that such a look was too unrealistic.
 Instead, she had her natural brown with blue streaks.
 Chatwin did not wear a wig as the director felt Chatwin's hair resembled Goku's.

 A large amount of Dragonball Evolution was shot in an abandoned jeans factory, also located in Durango, Mexico.

 Dragonball Evolution special effects were done by Amalgamated Dynamics, while the visual effects were done by Ollin Studios, Zoic Studios, and Imagine Engine.